umami-hep/salt/docs/setup.md

         This approach is slower than using the CVMFS image.

         The first step is to ensure that the `SINGULARITY_CACHEDIR` environment variable is set to a directory with plenty of free space.
-        You may want to add the following lin to your `~/.bashrc` to make sure the variable is consistently set when you log in..
+        You may want to add the following lin to your `~/.bashrc` to make sure the variable is consistently set when you log in.

         ```bash
         export SINGULARITY_CACHEDIR=<some path>/.singularity/